 A curated compendium of guides, tools, and other resources for practical work in the digital humanities by researchers, teachers, and students.
 Under continuous development, these selections are restricted to free tools or tools with generous trial periods.

 Browse curated lists of research tools used for studying texts.
 Selected by leading scholars in various fields of digital humanities, these lists represent both tried and trusted tools as well as recent advancements that offer exciting new possibilities in their field.

 DiRT Directory (archived version)

-DiRT Directory is a broad registry of digital research tools for scholarly use.
+DiRT Directory was a broad registry of digital research tools for scholarly use.
 It is no longer maintained but many of the resources included in this archived version, ranging from content management systems to music OCR, statistical analysis packages to mindmapping software, are viable options for use.